eth-protocol-fellows/cohort-five/program-guide/repo-guide.md

 ### Using `/projects/<project-name>.md`

-Project deliverables should be posted in various open places such as the Research forum, the Ethereum Magicians forums, github gists, hackmd documents and this repository.
+Project deliverables should be posted in various open places such as the Research forum, the Ethereum Magicians forums, github gists, HackMd documents and this repository.

 Create a document under the path `/projects/<project-name>.md`.
 Take inspiration for writing your project from the [project template](/projects/project-template.md).
 Generally, your project document should include: